mrmosesf/codeup-web-excercises/notes.md

 ASCII, grouped of 8, represented in binary, creating a byte, from 0 to 255 utf8, most commonly used character set
-CDN, content delivery network, this AWS S3 and its buckets
+CDN, content delivery network, this AWS S3 and its buckets HTML entities, starts with '&' and ends with ';', i.e. &copy;

 #Git